zeplintwo/FS19-TARGET-SCRIPT-Profiles/README.md

 ---

-##Installation:
+## Installation:

    1. Download and extract the latest ‘source’ files.
 [Releases](https://github.com/zeplintwo/FS19-TARGET-SCRIPT-Profiles/releases)
    2. Unpack zip and keep all files in same directory.
-   3. Open ‘TARGET Script Editor’ Open and Compile ‘FS19-Zeplin-FDR-Movment-v#.#.#.tmc
+   3. Open ‘TARGET Script Editor’ Open and Compile ‘FS19-Zeplin-FDR-Movment-v#.#.#.tmc'.
-   4. Edit FS19-Zeplin-Settings-v#.#.#.ttm save changes if any
+   4. Edit 'FS19-Zeplin-Settings-v#.#.#.ttm' save changes if any.
-   5. Close ‘TARGET Script Editor’ window
+   5. Close ‘TARGET Script Editor’ window.
-   6. Launch ‘TARGET GUI’ and ‘Run Configuration’ on FS19-Zeplin-FDR-Movment-v#.#.#.tmc.
+   6. Launch ‘TARGET GUI’ and ‘Run Configuration’ on 'FS19-Zeplin-FDR-Movment-v#.#.#.tmc'.
       - You can also run the configuration from the Script Editor.
-   7. Bind the recommended Joystick Axis in FS19 in the Options > Gamepad Controls
+   7. Bind the recommended Joystick Axis in FS19 in the Options > Gamepad Controls.
+      - Use the 'FS19-Forestry-Motion-Layout.jpg' or 'FS19-Target-Motion-Layout.jpg' for where they should be assigned
    8. Launch save game and enjoy.

 Successful TARGET GUI window: